keshavsaharia/FirebaseLink/README.md

 Here's how to get it done in 5 minutes with FirebaseLink.

 1. Set up a Firebase.
 Refer [here](https://firebase.com/docs) if you don't know how to do this.
-2. Get the Firebase's secret key (under the simple login tab).
-3. Change the security rules so the Firebase can't be written to without the secret key (in the security rules tab).
-This is done by simply changing ".write" to false.
+2. Make the Firebase publicly readable and writeable by editing the database rules to be:
 ```
 {
     "rules": {
         ".read": true,
-        ".write": false
+        ".write": true
     }
 }
 ```